aronmr-1/Mandelbrot-set/README.md

 ## Building
 Follows https://github.com/libsdl-org/SDL/blob/main/docs/INTRO-cmake.md.

 As for dependencises CMake and a c compiler should suffice, for more info see the link above.

-First clone the SDL source:
+After cloning the source code, clone the SDL source:
 ```bash
   git clone https://github.com/libsdl-org/SDL.git vendored/SDL
 ```